Do Interventions Work?

-Interventions, whether conducted by friends, family, coworkers or a mixture of all three, are one of the leading ways to get an individual into an addiction rehabilitation program.
+Interventions, whether conducted by friends, family, coworkers or a mixture of all three, are one of the leading ways to get an individual into our addiction rehabilitation programs in Florida.
 An intervention by definition must be considered at least minimally coercive, because the individual necessitating the intervention would’ve been unlikely to voluntarily enter treatment, or else the intervention would’ve been unnecessary.
-While it may not be quite as coercive as a court mandate, the consequences and pressures that an addict faces during an intervention would not likely lead one to believe that the substance disorder abuser voluntarily chose to enter rehab.
+While it may not be quite as coercive as a court mandate, the consequences and pressures that an addict faces during an intervention would not likely lead you to believe that the substance disorder abuser voluntarily chose to enter rehab.

-In this article, we will examine research and studies conducted on the efficacy of interventions with and without the use of a professional interventionist.
+At Behavioral Health of the Palm Beaches, we are examining research and studies conducted on the intervention success rate with and without the use of a professional interventionist.
 We will also examine the impact of forced or coercive treatment on a recovering addict versus the efficacy of treatment on an individual who voluntarily chose to seek addiction recovery services.

 It is commonly stated that the last person to notice that he or she is struggling with drug or alcohol addiction is the addict.
 Long before the addict becomes aware of the existence of a substance abuse problem, friends and family members have often already detected it and seen its negative effects.

-According to an article published on HealthyPeople.gov, 95 percent of substance abusers do not realize they have a problem.1 The purpose of an intervention is to make the addict realize that he or she has a problem and then make the decision to enter into our Florida detox programs on their own and continue treatment.
+One study found that 95 percent of substance abusers do not realize they have a problem.1 The purpose of an intervention is to make the addict realize that he or she has a problem and then make the decision to enter into our Florida detox programs on their own and continue treatment.

-An addiction intervention can range from making a simple suggestion or having an honest conversation to a formal intervention gathering where all participants detail how they’ve noticed substance abuse impact the addict.
+An addiction intervention can range from making a simple suggestion with an honest conversation to a formal intervention gathering where all participants detail how they’ve noticed substance abuse impact the addict.

-If a person waits to long to get help an intervention can come in the form of a legal mandate from a drug court as an alternative to prison.
-Unfortunaely, the criminal justice system contiues to be the largest referrer of patients to substance abuse treatment in the nation.2 In this case, the motivation to intervene is mostly about the public good, which will always be improved when an individual’s wellbeing has improved.
+If a person waits too long to get help, an intervention can come in the form of a legal mandate from a drug court as an alternative to prison.
+Unfortunately, the criminal justice system continues to be the largest referrer of patients to substance abuse treatment in the nation.2 In this case, the motivation to intervene is mostly about the public good, which will always be improved when an individual’s wellbeing has improved.

 Direct, Indirect and Forcible Interventions

-A direct intervention is the most popular type and involves family members, friends and other loved ones confronting the addict and laying out a plan of treatment.
-In this style of intervention, the addict has little say about anything other than whether he or she will agree to treatment, as the location and course of treatment are already predetermined by the intervention participants, as are the consequences should the addict not agree to receive help.
+A direct intervention is the most popular type of intervention and involves family members, friends, and other loved ones confronting the addict and laying out a plan of treatment.
+In this style of intervention, the addict has little say about anything other than whether he or she will agree to treatment.
+The location and course of treatment are already predetermined by the intervention participants, as are the consequences should the addict not agree to receive help.
 This intervention success rate for this style is most effective for addicts who appear unlikely to take the first step in seeking substance abuse treatment.

 Forcible interventions occur as a result of an addict’s civil liberties being suspended.
 This normally comes in the form of a court or doctor ordered mandate.
-This is usually the last resort, because it is preferred that a person give consent prior to any sort of medical treatment or procedure.
-This type of intervention is usually only for cases where the addict appears to be a danger to himself or those around him, or when substance abuse is exacerbating a preexisting serious psychological condition, is forcible intervention used.
+This is usually the last resort because it is preferred that a person give consent prior to any sort of medical treatment or procedure.
+This type of intervention is usually only for cases where the addict appears to be a danger to himself or those around him, or when substance abuse is exacerbating a preexisting serious psychological condition.